neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 In this section, we will run this image with actual input data.
 Successfully doing this locally ensures that hello-gbdx will run on GBDX. [hello-gbdx/test_inputs](https://github.com/kostasthebarbarian/platform_stories/tree/master/create_task/hello-gbdx/test_inputs) in this repo contains the two inputs required by hello-gbdx: (a) the directory [data_in](https://github.com/kostasthebarbarian/platform_stories/tree/master/create_task/hello-gbdx/test_inputs/data_in), the contents of which will be written to *out.txt* (in this example, this is simply the file *data_file.txt*) (b) the file [*ports.json*](https://github.com/kostasthebarbarian/platform_stories/tree/master/create_task/hello-gbdx/test_inputs/ports.json) which contains the message to be written to *out.txt*.
 Keep in mind that *ports.json* is automatically created by GBDX based on the task definition and the values of the string input ports provided by the user when the task is executed.

-Run hello-gbdx-docker-image and mount inputs to the container.
+Run hello-gbdx-docker-image and mount inputs to the container under mnt/work/input; this is where GBDX will place the inputs when the task is executed.

 ```bash
 docker run -v ~/path/to/hello-gbdx/test_inputs:/mnt/work/input -it <your_username>/hello-gbdx-docker-image
 ```

-The inputs are mounted onto the container under the directory mnt/work/input.
-This is where GBDX actually places the inputs specified by the input ports when the task is executed.
 Note the important distinction between mounting data to the container and adding data to the image using the ADD command in the Dockerfile: when you exit the container, this data 'disappears' (i.e., it is not saved onto the image).

 Confirm that the inputs are mounted by exploring the container.